grafana/beyla/docs/sources/network/config.md

 This property won't filter some meta-attributes such as `instance`, `job`, `service.instance.id`, `service_name`, `telemetry.sdk.*`, etc.

+See the [network metrics documentation]({{< relref "./_index.md" >}}) for a detailed list of all the available attributes.

 {{% admonition type="note" %}}
-If left empty, Beyla reports all attributes; which might greatly increase the cardinality of your metrics.
+Select carefully the reported attributes, as some attributes might greatly increase the cardinality of your metrics.
 Setting this value to list only the attributes you really need is highly recommended.
 {{% /admonition %}}

-See the [network metrics documentation]({{< relref "./_index.md" >}}) for a detailed list of all the available attributes.

 If you set this property via environment variable each entry must be separated by a comma, for example: